 Configure Google Cloud IAP Web IAM Permissions

-The gcp:iap/webIamMember:WebIamMember resource, part of the Pulumi GCP provider, grants IAM permissions to individual identities for IAP-protected web resources without affecting other members of the same role.
-This guide focuses on two capabilities: non-authoritative single-member grants and time-based access expiration with IAM Conditions.
+The gcp:iap/webIamMember:WebIamMember resource, part of the Pulumi GCP provider, grants IAM roles to individual identities for IAP-protected web resources without affecting other members.
+This guide focuses on two capabilities: non-authoritative single-member grants and time-based access with IAM Conditions.

-This resource operates on IAP-protected web resources within a GCP project and assumes IAP is already enabled.
+This resource manages permissions for IAP-protected web resources (App Engine apps, Compute Engine backends, Cloud Run services) that must already exist with IAP enabled.
 The examples are intentionally small.
 Combine them with your own IAP configuration and identity management.

 Grant access to a single user